mojo626/Traveling-Salesman/README.md

 This is a website that uses brute force to calculate the shortest path between a random set of points

-You can visit it at https://Traveling-Salesman.mojo626.repl.co
+You can visit it [here](https://mojo626.github.io/Traveling-Salesman/)